shajra/haskell-hls-nix/doc/nix.md

 Note that we've installed our package using its attribute path ("hls-renamed") within the referenced Nix expression.
 But we uninstall it using the package name ("haskell-language-server-ghc884-renamed"), which may or may not be the same as the attribute path.
 When a package is installed, Nix keeps no reference to the expression that evaluated to the derivation of the installed package.
 The attribute path is only relevant to this expression.
 In fact, two different expressions could evaluate to the exact same derivation, but use different attribute paths.
 This is why we uninstall packages by their package name.

+Also, if you look at the location for your profile, you'll see that Nix retains the symlink trees of previous generations of your profile.
+In fact you can even rollback to a previous profile with the `--rollback` switch.
+You can delete old generations of your profile with the `=--delete-generations` switch.

 See the [documentation for `nix-env`](https://nixos.org/nix/manual/#sec-nix-env) for more details.

 ## Garbage collection<a id="sec-4-5"></a>

-Old versions of packages stick around in `/nix/store`.
-We can clean this up with garbage collection by calling `nix-collect-garbage`.
+Every time you build a new version of your code, it's stored in `/nix/store`.
+There is a command called `nix-collect-garbage` that purges unneeded packages.
+Programs that should not be removed by `nix-collect-garbage` can by found by starting with symlinks stored as *garbage collection (GC) roots* under three locations:

+-   `/nix/var/nix/gcroots`
+-   `/nix/var/nix/profiles`
+-   `/nix/var/nix/manifests`.

-For each package, Nix is aware of all references back to `/nix/store` for other packages, whether in text files or binaries.
-This allows Nix to prevent the deletion of a runtime dependency required by another package.
+For each package, Nix is aware of all references back to other packages in `/nix/store`, whether in text files or binaries.
+This helps Nix assure that dependencies of packages linked as GC roots won't be deleted.

-Symlinks pointing to packages to exclude from garbage collection are maintained by Nix under `/nix/var/nix/gcroots`.
-Looking closer, you'll see that for each "result" symlink created by a `nix build` invocation, there are symlinks in `/nix/var/nix/gcroots/auto` pointing back it.
+Each "result" symlink created by a `nix build` invocation has a symlink in `/nix/var/nix/gcroots/auto` pointing back it.
 So we've got symlinks in `/nix/var/nix/gcroots/auto` pointing to "result" symlinks in our projects, which then reference the actual built project in `/nix/store`.
 These symlinks prevent packages built by `nix build` from being garbage collected.

 If you want a package you've built with `nix build` to be garbage collected, delete the "result" symlink created before calling `nix-collect-garbage`.
 Breaking symlinks under `/nix/var/nix/gcroots` removes protection from garbage collection. `nix-collect-garbage` will cleans up broken symlinks when it runs.

+Note that everything under `/nix/var/nix/profiles` is considered a GC root as well.
+This is why users by convention use this location to store their `nix-env` profiles.

+Also, note if you delete a “result\*” link and call `nix-collect-garbage`, though some garbage may be reclaimed, you may find that an old `nix-env` profile is keeping the program alive.
+As a convenience, `nix-collect-garbage` has a `--delete-old` switch that will delete these old profiles (it just calls `nix-env --delete-generations` on your behalf).

-Also, it's good to know that `nix-collect-garbage` won't delete packages referenced by any running processes.
+It's also good to know that `nix-collect-garbage` won't delete packages referenced by any running processes.
 In the case of `nix run` no garbage collection root symlink is created under `/nix/var/nix/gcroots`, but while `nix run` is running `nix-collect-garbage` won't delete packages needed by the running command.
 However, once the `nix run` call exits, any packages pulled from a substituter or built locally are candidates for deletion by `nix-collect-garbage`.
 If you called `nix run` again after garbage collecting, those packages may be pulled or built again.

 ## Understanding derivations<a id="nix-drv"></a>